A Game of Thrones-Chapter 2

 - Summary of the chapter on Tower of the Hand.

 Notes and References

 This page uses content from Wikia.
 The original content was at A Game of Thrones: Chapter 2.
 The list of authors can be seen in the page history.
-As with the A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikia is available under the GNU Free Documentation License.
+As with the A Wiki of Ice and Fire, the content of Wikia is available under the GNU Free Documentation License.